 When applying Innovation Accounting, we need to understand and describe the likelihood of certain events occurring.
 For example, the likelihood of a customer purchasing our product, a user returning, a sponsor donating money, or reducing the carbon impact of our product.
 All of these events can be described by a distribution.
 Graphs of data distributions allow you to easily see the likelihood and magnitude of an event, usually sequenced from smallest to largest, and the frequency with which they appear.
 Once a distribution function is identified, it can be used as a shorthand for describing and calculating related quantities, such as likelihoods of observations.
 Use this template to familiarize yourself with the different shapes a data distribution may take.

-Use this Workbook as a sandbox to familiarize yourself with different distributions and their shapes to better understand the possibilities and probabilities that your experiment data (for example, your financial model) may take.
+- You need a sandbox to familiarize yourself with different distributions and their shapes to better understand the possibilities and probabilities that your experiment data (for example, your financial model) may take.